 - Past international medical school graduates certified for interview selection.

-- Duluth, Methodist, North Memorial, St. John's, St. Joseph's, and UMN Medical Center sponsor J1 visas.
+- Duluth, Methodist, North Memorial, St. John's, Woodwinds, and UMN Medical Center sponsor J1 visas.

-- Mankato and St. Cloud do not sponsor J1 visas.
+- St. Cloud and Willmar do not sponsor J1 visas.
 Candidates with pending permanent residency must obtain permanent residency by training start date.

 - All programs do not sponsor H visas.

-- USMLE Step 2 CK and CS or COMLEX Level 2 CE and PE results are not required for current students, but preferred for interview selection.
+- USMLE Step 2 CK or COMLEX Level 2 CE results are not required for current students, but preferred for interview selection.
 There is no minimum score requirement.

-- To be considered for ranking, applicants are strongly encouraged to submit Step 2 CK and CS or Level 2 CE and PE results.
-The absence of USMLE Step 2 or COMLEX Level 2 results could adversely impact ranking.
+- To be considered for ranking, applicants are strongly encouraged to submit Step 2 CK or Level 2 CE results.

-- Applicants are expected to submit Step 2 CK and CS or Level 2 CE and PE results as soon as the score becomes available.
+- Applicants are expected to submit Step 2 CK or Level 2 CE results as soon as the score becomes available.

 - Include at least one letter of recommendation from a family physician